myoneray/Lodash-4-16-1-CH/README0.md

 object value is equivalent, else `false`.
 <br>
 <br>
-**Note:** Partial comparisons will match empty array and empty object `srcValue` values against any array or object value, respectively.
+**提示:** Partial comparisons will match empty array and empty object `srcValue` values against any array or object value, respectively.
 See `_.isEqual` for a list of supported value comparisons.